sairis-ai/help-center/docs/general/getting-started/end-user.md

 Lastly, we get into the settings, which allows fine tuning of AI, their modes, and items like usage of LLM or web to help with responses.

 <video width="800" height="600" allow="fullscreen" controls="controls" src="/videos/sairis-ai-assistant-cp-settings.mp4" />

+## Summary

+This page introduces End Users to the Sairis AI platform, focusing on how to effectively utilize its features for productivity and creativity.

+- **Using the AI Assistant:**
+ Learn how to interact with the AI Assistant to ask questions, generate ideas, summarize documents, and engage with assigned content.

+- **Control Panel - Chat:**
+ Discover how to view and manage all your AI chats within the control panel.

+- **Control Panel - Blueprints:**
+ Understand how to select different blueprints to guide AI interactions in chat.

+- **Control Panel - Settings:**
+ Explore settings to fine-tune AI behavior, switch between AI modes, and configure options like using different AI models or enabling web searches.

+Each section includes a video walkthrough to help you get started with these key End User tasks.